 Joists are structural members that provide secondary support to floor systems.

-It is important that they function properly so that the floors can remain intact and even.
+It is vital that they function correctly so that the floors can remain intact and even.

 When joists are exposed to moisture for long durations they start to deteriorate.

 They can swell, warp, twist, and develop dry rot.

 Additionally, the nails inserted into them can become loose.

 These problems can compromise the integrity of floor systems.

 It is therefore crucial that the joist be dried off properly after coming into contact with water.